skipthedocs/memory-game/README.md

 ## Overview

 The memory game is a classic card-matching puzzle where players need to find pairs of matching cards.
-This implementation emphasizes type safety and state management using TypeScript's discriminated unions.
+This implementation emphasizes type safety and state management using TypeScript's discriminated unions and React's `useReducer` hook.

 ## Getting started